XingxinHE/CSharp_Notes/0.StepByStep/README.md

 ### 14.1.4.
 Tips for using Garbage Collector

-:one: Try to **AVOID using destructors** except when you really need them—use them only to reclaim unmanaged resources.
+1️⃣ Try to **AVOID using destructors** except when you really need them—use them only to reclaim unmanaged resources.

 :two:  Be very **careful** when you write a destructor.